 Persons with a disability or who need special assistance can call 08 8308 9380 or 0438 890 024, prior to their visit to the airport.

 Bus and Taxi services (pick up only, taxi drop off is in the porte-cochere) are available at the front of the Terminal at level 0 or ground floor.
 Adelaide Metro JetBus services depart from the ground floor level at the southern end of the Terminal.
 Similarly the long term car park bus departs from the same location.

 For taxis that can accommodate wheelchairs, phone Adelaide Access Taxis on 1300 360 940.

 These service locations may change in the near future – please continue to monitor this site for updates.

 Guide dogs and other assistance animals are welcome in all areas of the terminal.
 Check with your airline regarding travel arrangements.
 Adelaide Airport provides an Assistance Animal Relief Area in close proximity to the terminal.
-The area is located adjacent to the outdoor seating area at the northern end of the terminal at ground level.

 Boarding the aircraft